In real, population-adjusted terms, Retail Sales are at the level we first reached in September 2004.

 The "Real" Retail Story: The Consumer Economy Remains at a Recessionary Level

 How much insight into the US economy does the nominal retail sales report offer?
 The next chart gives us a perspective on the extent to which this indicator is skewed by inflation and population growth.
-The nominal sales number shows a cumulative growth of 160.7% since the beginning of this series.
-Adjust for population growth and the cumulative number drops to 109.5%.
-And when we adjust for both population growth and inflation, retail sales are up only 23.3% over the past two-plus decades.
+The nominal sales number shows a cumulative growth of 166.7% since the beginning of this series.
+Adjust for population growth and the cumulative number drops to 113.9%.
+And when we adjust for both population growth and inflation, retail sales are up only 25.0% over the past two-plus decades.
+With this adjustment, we're now at a level we first reached in September 2004.

 Let's continue in the same vein.
 The charts below give us a rather different view of the U.S. retail economy and the long-term behavior of the consumer.
 The sales numbers are adjusted for population growth and inflation.
 For the population data I've used the Bureau of Economic Analysis mid-month series available from the St. Louis FRED with a linear extrapolation for the latest month.
 Inflation is based on the latest Consumer Price Index.
 I've used the seasonally adjusted CPI as a best match for the seasonally adjusted retail sales data.
-The latest retail sales with the dual adjustment contracted 0.6% month-over-month, and the adjusted data rose only 0.3% year-over-year.
+The latest retail sales with the dual adjustment declined 0.1% month-over-month, and the adjusted data is only up 1.4% year-over-year.

-Consider: Since January 1992, the U.S. population has grown about 24% while the dollar has lost about 41% of its purchasing power to inflation.
+Consider: Since January 1992, the U.S. population has grown about 25% while the dollar has lost about 42% of its purchasing power to inflation.
 Retail sales have been recovering since the trough in 2009.
-But the "real" consumer economy, adjusted for population growth is still in recession territory — 5.0% below its all-time high in January 2006.
+But the "real" consumer economy, adjusted for population growth is 3.7% below its all-time high in January 2006.

 The Great Recession of the Financial Crisis is behind us, a close analysis of the adjusted data suggests that the recovery has been frustratingly slow.
-The sobering reality is that, in "real" terms — adjusted for population growth and inflation — consumer sales remain at the level we saw about three months into the last recession.
+The reality is that, in "real" terms — adjusted for population growth and inflation — consumer sales remain below the level we saw at the peak before the last recession.